 Civil marriages are solemnized with increasing frequency under circumstances in which one party to the marriage is decisionally incapable of understanding, appreciating, and formulating a choice to marry.4 Indeed, unscrupulous opportunists too often get away with preying upon those older adults with diminished reasoning ability purely for financial profit.
 An appropriate moniker for this type of relationship is that of the "predatory marriage".5 This is not a term that is in common use, though it is gaining popularity through media references of late.
-Given that marriage brings with it a wide range of property and financial entitlements, it does effectively capture the classic
+Given that marriage brings with it a wide range of property and financial entitlements, it does effectively capture the classic situation when one person marries

 1 Authored by Kimberly A. Whaley, Principal of WEL Partners.
-Paper and analysis updated herein April 2018.
+Paper and analysis updated herein April 2018, Albert Oosterhoff and Kimberly Whaley and again in September 2022.